Computer History Museum: Past exhibits

+In 2016, the museum had a Liquid Galaxy in the "Going Places: A History of Silicon Valley" exhibit.
+The exhibit had 20 preselected locations that visitors can fly to on the Liquid Galaxy.
+An exhibit on the history of autonomous vehicles, from torpedoes to self-driving cars was also on display.

 Fellows

+The CHM Fellow Awards Program honors distinguished technology pioneers for their outstanding merits and significant contributions to the advancement of computing and the evolution of the digital age.
 The CHM Fellows are men and women 'whose ideas have changed the world [and] affected nearly every human alive today'.
 The first fellow was Rear Admiral Grace Hopper in 1987.
-The fellows program has grown to 92 members as of 2022.
+The fellows program has grown to 100 members as of 2024.
+Fellow nominations are open to the public and are accepted year round.